jsbaan/jsbaan.github.io/index.md

 background: '/img/bg-index.jpg'
 ---

 Welcome!
-I am Joris and I am a PhD Candidate at the [Institute of Logic, Language and Computation](https://www.illc.uva.nl/) at the University of Amsterdam.
+I am Joris and I am a PhD Candidate at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl/) at the University of Amsterdam.
+I'm very happy to be supervised by [Prof. Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and [Prof. Barbara Plank](https://bplank.github.io/).
+My PhD is funded by [ELLIS](https://ellis.eu/).
+Previously, I worked at DPG Media as ML engineer and team lead.
-My research interests lie at the intersection of machine learning, natural language processing and interpretabilty.
-I'm part of the [Dialogue Modeling Group](https://dmg-illc.github.io/dmg/).

-I am happy to be supervised by [Prof. Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and [Prof. Barbara Plank](https://bplank.github.io/) and to be part of the [ELLIS](https://ellis.eu/) network.
-Previously I worked at DPG Media as ML Engineer and team lead.
-Check out the [about](about) page to learn more about what I do and have done.
+I am broadly interested in understanding why and under what circumstances modern neural networks trained for language tasks work, and how we should interpret their predictions.
+Recently, I've been interested in uncertainty estimation and calibration as a tool to do that.

+### News
+- **March 2022** - Guest lecture "Introduction to Transformers" to second year Data Science BSc students at the IT University of Copenhagen.
+- **February 2022** - Started a three months research visit at  the [NLPnorth](https://nlpnorth.github.io/) group from the IT University of Copenhagen.
+- **November 2021** - Teaching assistant for NLP 1
+- **October 2021** - Started my PhD at the [Dialogue Modeling Group](https://dmg-illc.github.io/dmg/) in Amsterdam.

+### Blogposts
 Occasionally I write blogposts.
-You can find them down below.
+You can find them below.